CPI(M) leader who defeated Mamata Banerjee 32 years back, blames TMC supremo for rise of RSS in Bengal | Politics

-Former CPI(M) MP Prof. Malini Bhattacharya, who had handed chief minister Mamata Banerjee, then a Congress candidate in the 1989-Lok Sabha elections from Jadavpur seat, her sole electoral defeat, does not feel the Trinamool Congress supremo is the face of the resistance to BJP, and believes her rule facilitated the rise of the Rashtriya Swayamsevak Sangh (RSS) in the state.
+Former CPI(M) MP Prof. Malini Bhattacharya, who had handed chief minister Mamata Banerjee, her sole electoral defeat in 1989, does not feel the TMC supremo is the face of the resistance to BJP, and believes her rule facilitated the rise of RSS in the state.

 Bhattacharya, a leading academic, maintains Banerjee retains ''close relations with the RSS even today while indulging in slanging matches with the BJP leadership of Prime Minister Narendra Modi and Home Minister Amit Shah.